EasyCorp/EasyAdminBundle/doc/crud.rst

             ->setSearchFields(null);

             // defines the initial sorting applied to the list of entities
-            // (user can later change this sorting by clciking on the table columns) ->setDefaultSort(['id' => 'DESC'])
+            // (user can later change this sorting by clicking on the table columns) ->setDefaultSort(['id' => 'DESC'])
             ->setDefaultSort(['id' => 'DESC', 'title' => 'ASC', 'startsAt' => 'DESC'])